Exploring the Underwater World of the Ningaloo Reef

 The arid, desolate land stretches far into the horizon, giving one the sense that they will forever be stuck in this land of spinifex, doomed to try to survive on a plant even camels refuse to touch.

-I glare at a particularly large bush on the side of the road like it has personally offended me.
+I glare at a particularly large bush on the side of the road as if it has personally offended me.

 Perhaps it has, after all once one has walked unawares through the horrid plains of spinifex one will forever have a healthy hatred of this plant and its microscopic thorns with a penchant for embedding themselves under sensitive skin.